pablo8635/project1/README.md

 # Questions
-  1. Correlation
+  1. What is the correlation between?
-      - Income and variables
+      - Income and all other variables
       - Heart attack and obesity
       - Heart attack and diabetes
       -
+  2.
+  3.
+  4.
+  5.

 # Datasets and Databases
 - https://www.americashealthrankings.org/explore/annual

 PONGAN LOS LINKS DE LAS BASES DE DATOS QUE USARON